milosptr/event-centar/index.md

 first_section_photo: "/assets/images/building-2x.jpg"
 second_section_photo: "/assets/images/caviar-2x.jpg"
-third_section_little_text: 'With experience spread across the globe, our team of culinary experts have cut their teeth at some of the world’s most impressive dining establishments including Eleven Madison Park (New York), Vue de Monde and the NGV to name a few.
+third_section_little_text: 'With experience spread across the globe, our team of culinary experts have cut their teeth at some of the world’s most impressive dining establishments, including Eleven Madison Park (New York), Vue de Monde and the NGV, to name a few.
-  Allow Culinary Director Stephen Nairn, Executive Pastry Chef John Demetrios, Sommelier Myron Kloppers and Event Manager Sherena Mulgrave bring to life your event beyond your wildest imagination. '
+  Allow Culinary Director Stephen Nairn, Executive Pastry Chef John Demetrios, Sommelier Myron Kloppers and Event Manager Sherena Mulgrave to realise your event beyond your wildest imagination. '

 ---